 At Aurora Brambles School, we focus on:

-Providing personalised specialist education – where students can learn and express themselves in a nurturing and safe environment that understands their needs and supports them to maximise their full potential
+Providing personalised specialist education – where students can learn and express themselves in a nurturing and safe environment that understands their needs and supports them to fulfil their potential

 Supporting students to be part of an enriched school and community life

 Brambles School is located just outside of the small town of Leyland in Lancashire.
 The school is housed in a converted farm building with a modern purpose built building adjoining it.
-We have a variety of learning spaces, including ICT suites, Science and Art rooms.
+In September 2017, we opened a new teaching block which further extended the learning environment, increasing the number of young people we can support to 80.

-We have a large assembly room which we use for morning assembly and where students sit and eat together with staff during lunchtimes.
+Within the main school building we have a variety of learning space, including ICT suites, science and art rooms.
+There is also an assembly room which we use for breakfast club, morning assembly, break time snacks and where students sit and eat together with staff during lunchtimes.

 In the school grounds, we have a hard-court area which students make use of at breaks for football and other activities.
 There is also a garden area where the students can sit and relax in during breaks when the weather is nicer.
 Around the school buildings there are a small number of horticultural areas that students tend to as part of their learning.